Veterans gifted mortgage-free home

 Roots and a roof over their heads and all to say thank you for their service.

-"I'm so blessed, to have this, my family is good now and everything's going to be good," said Nate.
+"I'm so blessed to have this, my family is good now, and everything's going to be good," said Nate.